longster/cP-Starter-Dark/README.md

 1. Download and extract the files

-2. Upload all of the files under a folder called “cP_Starter_Dark” and place them within the directory “styled” *(Note: if the directory folders do not exist, create them in the right order)*:
+2. Upload all of the files under a folder called “cP_Starter_Dark” and place them within the directory “styled”:
+*(Note: if the directory folders do not exist, create them in the right order)*

     - **Server**:
         + `/var/cpanel/customizations/styled/cP_Starter_Dark/`